-This insect periodically reaches outbreak levels, causing severe damage to forests in both Interior and coastal stands in British Columbia.
+The western hemlock looper periodically reaches outbreak level causing severe damage to both Interior and coastal stands within British Columbia.

 Although outbreaks are short-lived (one to three years), the wide range of host species and ages, and extensive feeding on foliage of any age, results in high levels of mortality in heavily defoliated conifers.
 Loss of valuable timber, increased fire danger risks, and loss of important wildlife habitat can result from hemlock looper outbreaks.